 After editing in Camera Raw

-OPEN THE APERTURE + RAISE ISO
+OPEN THE APERTURE + RAISE ISO FOR BRIGHT PICTURES

 During dark and cold months I only reach for two lenses when shooting indoors: 50mm f/1.4 and 40mm f/2.8.
-This is because both are fast lenses and they can pass through more light than, for example, a lens with a maximum aperture of f/4.0.
+This is because both are fast lenses and they can pass through more light than, for example, a lens with a maximum aperture of f/4.0, and give you bright pictures.
 I also always keep my aperture opened at around f/2.2 (this lets in A LOT of light).
 I avoid using maximum aperture (like f/1.4) because then the image might look too soft and not as sharp.
 If you want to learn more about your camera’s manual settings, see this post.
 Also, raising your ISO is something that you will most likely need to do when working with limited light.
 Keep in mind that depending on the lens and camera you’re using, it can make your images look grainy.

 ISO: 160ISO: 1600